Jareika/obsidian-ttrpg-soundboard/readme.md

-# 🎲 TTRPG Soundboard Plugin
+# 🎲 TTRPG Tools: Soundboard Plugin

 A flexible soundboard plugin for Obsidian — ideal for tabletop RPG sessions, ambient storytelling, streaming overlays, or any workflow that benefits from quick-access audio.